Who doesn't love The Golden Girls (1985-1992)?

 While making her announcements, “Candy” says:

 Wyllie made a number of appearances on TV when it was in its infancy, only rarely in recurring roles.
-She is remembered by soap fans for appearances on General Hospital (1963—) and by those who were kiddies in the '60s for her role on The Travels of Jaimie McPheeters (1963—1964), the latter of which starred Kurt Russell (b.
-March 17, 1951), age 12.
+She is remembered by soap fans for appearances on General Hospital (1963-present) and by those who were kiddies in the '60s for her role on The Travels of Jaimie McPheeters (1963-1964), the latter of which starred Kurt Russell (mentioned elsewhere in this post), age 12.

 An uncredited (and at the time probably embarrassing!) gig wound up being her most important TV role: Wyllie was Star Trek's (1966-1969) first villain, a “Talosian Keeper” in the 1966 pilot.